synapsecns/sanguine/docs/bridge/docs/03-RFQ/01-Quoting/index.md

 To that end, integrators and users can utilize the data from these quotes to construct and submit a corresponding [bridge] transaction on-chain through the [Fast Bridge Contract](https://vercel-rfq-docs.vercel.app/contracts/FastBridgeV2.sol/contract.FastBridgeV2.html).
 Once this transaction is finalized on-chain, `User`s can expect to receive their funds on the destination shortly after, as quoted.

-[Quoter]s are responsible for keeping their quotes fresh and accurate.
+[Quoters](Quoter) are responsible for keeping their quotes fresh and accurate.
 Likewise, they are responsible for completing their part of fulfillment for any transactions which act upon their quotes.
-To these effects, [Quoter]s should push updates as rapidly as possible in reaction to consequential changes in prices, balances, etc. By default, the [Canonical Relayer](../Relayer) continuously updates quotes by checking on-chain balances, in-flight requests, and gas prices - custom implementations should take a similar approach.
+To these effects, [Quoters](Quoter) should push updates as rapidly as possible in reaction to consequential changes in prices, balances, etc. By default, the [Canonical Relayer](../Relayer) continuously updates quotes by checking on-chain balances, in-flight requests, and gas prices - custom implementations should take a similar approach.